fazland/FazlandElasticaBundle/doc/types.md

   `Object->enabled()`.
 Note that this does not support chaining methods with dot notation like property paths.
 To achieve something similar use the ExpressionLanguage option below.
-* An array of a service id and a method which will be called with the object as the first and only argument. `[ @my_custom_service, 'userIndexable' ]` will call the userIndexable method on a service defined as my_custom_service.
 * An array of a class and a static method to call on that class which will be called with the object as the only argument. `[ 'Acme\DemoBundle\IndexableChecker', 'isIndexable' ]` will call Acme\DemoBundle\IndexableChecker::isIndexable($object)
-* A single element array with a service id can be used if the service has an __invoke method.
-Such an invoke method must accept a single parameter for the object to be indexed.
-  `[ @my_custom_invokable_service ]`
 * If you have the ExpressionLanguage component installed, A valid ExpressionLanguage expression provided as a string.
 The object being indexed will be supplied as `object` in the expression. `object.isEnabled() or object.shouldBeIndexedAnyway()`.
+  Services can be inkoved through the `service` expression function (ex:
+  `service('app.checker').isIndexable(object)` will call `isIndexable` method on `app.checker` service).
   For more information on the ExpressionLanguage component and its capabilities see its [documentation](http://symfony.com/doc/current/components/expression_language/index.html)

 In all cases, the callback should return a true or false, with true indicating it will be